 These pages show information about traffic on the cluster master by default.
 To see information about the other cluster member, select the cluster member name from the drop-down list at the top of the page.

 Web UI for the Backup Master

 You can use the management IP address of the backup master to log in to Fireware Web UI for the backup master cluster member.
 When you connect to the backup master, the configuration is always read-only, and you cannot save configuration changes.
-If you log in to the backup master with a user account that has Device Administrator privileges, you can use these upgrade, backup, and restore options on the backup master:

 - Front Panel — Reboot the backup master